morinokami/webcontainer-fst/README.md

 └── package.json
 ```

-To obtain the FileStructureTree corresponding to this `src` directory, execute the `createFst` function as follows:
+To obtain the FileSystemTree corresponding to this `src` directory, execute the `createFst` function as follows:

 ```sh
 $ cat build-files.js